goldbergyoni/nodebestpractices/README.thai.md

 **ยาวไปไม่อ่าน:** Using static analysis tools helps by giving objective ways to improve code quality and keeps your code maintainable.
 You can add static analysis tools to your CI build to fail when it finds code smells.
 Its main selling points over plain linting are the ability to inspect quality in the context of multiple files (e.g. detect duplications), perform advanced analysis (e.g. code complexity), and follow the history and progress of code issues.
 Two examples of tools you can use are [Sonarqube](https://www.sonarqube.org/) (2,600+ [stars](https://github.com/SonarSource/sonarqube)) and [Code Climate](https://codeclimate.com/) (1,500+ [stars](https://github.com/codeclimate/codeclimate)).

-**หรือไม่ก็:** With poor code quality, bugs and performance will always be an issue that no shiny new library or state of the art features can fix
+**หรือไม่ก็:** With poor code quality, บั๊ก and performance will always be an issue that no shiny new library or state of the art features can fix

 🔗 [**อ่านเพิ่มเติม: Refactoring!**](./sections/testingandquality/refactoring.md)